cotes2020/jekyll-theme-chirpy/_posts/00Basic/draft.md

 acts as an intermediary between the computer user and the computer hardware.
 OS goals:
-Excute user programs and make solving user probles esaier Make the computer system conveninnt to use Ise the conputer garwae in an eddivient manner.
+Excute user programs and make solving user problems esaier Make the computer system conveninnt to use Ise the conputer garwae in an eddivient manner.
 536OS: chapter 1.1 What Operating Systems Do
 A computer system can be divided roughly into 4 components:
 1. the hardware (provides the basic computing resources for the system.)